Example from a protocol YAML

 Planning Checklist

-Located at .sniper/checklists/plan-review.md.
+Located at .sniper/checklists/plan.yaml.
 The most detailed checklist.
-Evaluates four artifacts and cross-document consistency:
+Evaluates plan artifacts and cross-document consistency:

 PRD: testable acceptance criteria, prioritized requirements (P0/P1/P2), measurable success metrics, no duplicates